Anyone who has met me knows that I'm a pretty small

 and

-a few times we even played in stadiums.
-Onstage at Mile One Stadium: Halifax, Nova Scotia The people were also so great.
-The first show we ever did we got a standing ovation which blew me away, little did I know that would continue for almost every show and by the last one I was so used to them that if we didn't get one I thought we sucked.
+The first show we ever did we got a standing ovation which blew me away, little did I know that would continue for almost every show and by the last one I was so used to

 We all got along really great.
 The host was a famous Canadian